paper-krane/kado/docs/docs/0.8/breakpoints.md

 <div class="col s12 l8 xl9">
 <h1 id="breakpoints">Responsive Breakpoints</h1>
-<p>Since Origami is designed to be mobile first, we use a handful of media queries to create breakpoints for our layouts and interfaces.
+<p>Since {{ site.title }} is designed to be mobile first, we use a handful of media queries to create breakpoints for our layouts and interfaces.
 These breakpoints are mostly based on minimum viewport widths and allow us to scale up elements and layouts as the viewport changes.
 Their sizes are as follows:</p>
 <pre><code class="language-scss">// Small devices such as portrait mobile devices etc.
 // Will affect devices <= 599px